jesusch10/bdp1-project/README.md

 mkdir /data2                  # Create a mountpoint for the new filesystem vim /etc/fstab                # Edit the fstab file to add this line: /dev/sdb1     /data2  ext4 defaults 0 0
-mount -a                      # Mount all the filesystem listed in the fstab file chmod 777 /data2/             # Change the permissions so the master and the nodes can read, write, and execute in the volume
+mount -a                      # Mount all the filesystem listed in the fstab file
 ```
 ## 2.2 Installing the NFS server:
 In the `htc-instance`: